RoyalIcing/RoyalIcing/2023/web-app-vs-site-vs-hybrid.md

 # Web App vs Site vs Hybrid

+I first started as a website designer, and now call myself a web app developer.
+Although what we can build on the web has become much more capable, I think the distiction is still useful.
+Even if you have both a blog and a dashboard in the same “web app” you should treat them differently: always server-rendering the blog for example.

 ## Web site: primarily for reading

 - URLs _must_ be shareable and bookmarkable.